Province of Huelva

-Huelva (/es/) is a province of southern Spain, in the western part of the autonomous community of Andalusia.
+The Province of Huelva (Provincia of Huelva /es/, locally /es/) is a province of southern Spain, in the western part of the autonomous community of Andalusia.
 It is bordered by Portugal, the provinces of Badajoz, Seville, and Cádiz, and the Atlantic Ocean.
-Its capital is Huelva.
+Its capital is the city of Huelva.

-Its area is 10,148 km^{2}.
-Its population is 483,792 (2005), of whom about 30% live in the capital, and its population density is 47.67/km^{2}.
-It contains 79 municipalities.
+It has a population of 538,789 in an area of 10127.43 km2 across its 80 municipalities.